Kiyoshiakira/ideaforge/README.md

 - Read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines
 - Check [open issues](https://github.com/Kiyoshiakira/ideaforge/issues)
 - Introduce yourself and claim a task, or propose new ideas
+- Look for issues labeled [`good first issue`](https://github.com/Kiyoshiakira/ideaforge/labels/good%20first%20issue) and [`help wanted`](https://github.com/Kiyoshiakira/ideaforge/labels/help%20wanted)

+**Bangarang for Contributors:**
+- All contributors are credited and celebrated.
+- Major contributors & outstanding works are featured in our global showcase.
+- We support pairing up, code review, and learning together—your growth matters here!

 ---